|

 44. asymmetric

-characterized by asymmetry in the spatial arrangement or placement of parts or components
+characterized by lack of balance in the arrangement of parts

 45. auxiliary